Updated: Dec 30, 2022

-I have lived in the area with my wife, Hester, for about 25 years, who I met at the Dolaucothi Gold Mines in 1995.
-I worked at the Llywernog Silver Lead mine Museum for 16 years, and Hester works at the Devils Bridge Waterfalls.
+I have lived in the area for almost 30 years and with my wife Hester for about 27 years who I met at the Dolaucothi Gold Mines in 1995 when I was a tour guide there.

-The idea of Cambrian Safaris came about because we both like to share the secrets and hidden delights of a little known part of Wales with visitors to the area.
+The idea of Cambrian Safaris came about because we both like to share the secrets and hidden delights of a little known part of Wales, with visitors to the area.